Difference Between Epoxy and Resin

 Epoxy vs Resin

-The epoxy glue is an adhesive based on petroleum which is solvent free and is resistant to water and chemicals, it remains unaffected by the heat conditions.
-It is known for its strong bonding and quick drying property.
+Epoxy glue is an adhesive based on petroleum that is solvent free and resistant to water and chemicals; it remains unaffected by heat conditions.
+It is known for its strong bonding and quick-drying property.

-On the other hand, resin glue is a solvent based adhesive which is obtained as the final product by mixing raw epoxy resin, solvent, catalyst and hardening agents.
-It provides a strong bond but that bond weaker than the bond of the epoxy glue.
+On the other hand, resin glue is a solvent-based adhesive obtained as the final product by mixing raw epoxy resin, solvent, catalyst, and hardening agents.
+It provides a strong bond, but it is weaker than the bond of the epoxy glue.

-While resin refers to the final product or glue made by mixing epoxy resin which is the raw material, a solvent, and a hardening agent.
-Resin glue comes in two forms, namely, powder and liquid, but it takes around 8 to 10 hours to dry or cure.
+While resin refers to the final product or glue made by mixing epoxy resin, the raw material, a solvent, and a hardening agent, resin glue comes in two forms, powder, and liquid, but it takes around 8 to 10 hours to dry or cure.

 Comparison Table